Captnfresh/DevOps-Tooling-Website-Solution/README.md

    setsebool -P httpd_execmem 1
    ```

 8. Repeat steps 1-5 for another 2 Web Servers.

-Verify NFS Mount and Apache Setup: Verify that Apache files and directories are available on the Web Server in /var/www and also on the NFS server in /mnt/apps.
+9. Verify that Apache files and directories are available on the Web Server in /var/www and also on the NFS server in /mnt/apps.
 If you see the same files - it means NFS is mounted correctly. `cd /var/www`

-9. You can try to create a new file.
+10. You can try to create a new file.

     ```
     sudo touch test.txt
     ```

-10. Fork the tooling source code from Darey.io Github Account to your Github account.
+11. Fork the tooling source code from Darey.io Github Account to your Github account.
 Download git.

     ```
     sudo yum install git -y
     git clone https://github.com/ksal1235/tooling.git
     ```

-11. Clone the repository you forked the project into
+12. Clone the repository you forked the project into

     ```
     git clone https://github.com/ksal1235/tooling.git